 We are committed to doing what we can to combat slavery and human trafficking.
-Our anti-slavery and human trafficking statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing systems and controls that seek to ensure that slavery is not taking place anywhere within our supply chain or any part of our business.
-Tai Tarian does not knowingly engage with suppliers or others engaged in modern slavery or human trafficking.
+Our anti-slavery and human trafficking statement reflects our commitment to acting ethically and with integrity in all our business relationships.
+We have implemented controls in our systems that seek to ensure that slavery is not taking place anywhere within our supply chain or any part of our business.
+We do not knowingly engage with suppliers or others engaged in modern slavery or human trafficking.

-We are based, and operate solely, within the UK and all of our suppliers operate within the United Kingdom.
-We have identified that as an organisation our exposure to the risk of slavery and human trafficking is low.
+We are based and operate solely within the UK.
+The majority of our suppliers operate within the United Kingdom.
+We have identified that, as an organisation, our exposure to the risk of slavery and human trafficking is low.

-Our policies/procedures reflect our commitment to acting ethically and with integrity in all our business relationships:
+Our policies and procedures reflect our commitment to acting ethically and with integrity in all our business relationships:

-Employees - We have an Employee Code of Conduct which sets out how we expect the highest standards of employee conduct and ethical behaviour in delivering our services and when representing Tai Tarian.
+- Employees - We have an Employee Code of Conduct and Behaviour Framework which sets out how we expect the highest standards of employee conduct and ethical behaviour in delivering our services and when representing Tai Tarian.

-Anti-fraud, Malpractice, Bribery and Corruption procedure – Tai Tarian is committed to the highest standards of quality, probity, openness and accountability and as part of this commitment provides a confidential reporting process for employees to report serious concerns about any aspect of our service provision or the conduct of officers or other acting on behalf of Tai Tarian.
+- Anti-fraud, Malpractice, Bribery and Corruption procedure –We are committed to the highest standards of quality, probity, openness and accountability and, as part of this commitment, provide a confidential reporting process for employees to report serious concerns about any aspect of our service provision or the conduct of officers or others acting on our behalf.

 Due diligence processes for modern slavery and human trafficking

 We take appropriate steps to ensure that there is no modern slavery or human trafficking in our supply chains or any other area of our business.
 These steps include: